Union violence in the United States: Haymarket affair of 1886

 In 1886 the Haymarket affair (also known as the Haymarket massacre or Haymarket riot) was a protest rally and subsequent violence on May 4 at the Haymarket Square in Chicago.
 The rally supported striking workers.
 When police began to disperse the public meeting, an unknown person threw a dynamite bomb into their midst.
 The bomb blast and ensuing gunfire resulted in the deaths of eight police officers, mostly from friendly fire, and an unknown number of civilians.
 In the internationally publicized legal proceedings that followed, eight anarchists were tried for murder.
 Four men were convicted and executed, and one committed suicide in prison, although the prosecution conceded none of the defendants had thrown the bomb.

 The Haymarket affair is generally considered significant for the origin of international May Day observances for workers.
 The causes of the Haymarket Affair are still controversial, but can be traced in part to an incident the previous day, in which police fired into a crowd of agitated workers during shift change at the McCormick Works, where the regular work force was on strike, and at least two workers were killed.
 In popular literature, the Haymarket Affair inspired the caricature of "a bomb-throwing anarchist."

 Illinois Governor John Peter Altgeld later pardoned the three living survivors of the Haymarket prosecution, concluding (as have subsequent scholars) that there had been a serious miscarriage of justice in their prosecutions.

 Burlington strike of 1888

 During the 1888 strike against the Chicago, Burlington and Quincy Railroad, workers were arrested for wrecking a train.
-When one of those arrested turned out to be a detective, organized labor complained that the detective had incited the others.
+When one of those arrested turned out to be a detective, organized labor argued that the detective had incited the others.